IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/01-Getting-started-with-julia.md

 ```
 {: .output}

-The elements in an array can be of different types:
+The elements in an array can be a mix of variable types.
+In the example below, we have an array including integers and strings:
 ```python
 mix = [1, 2, 3, "Jenny", "John"]
 ```